“If we are raising the academic standards for our children, then exercise needs to increase as well.”

 —Alexis Wooten, fifth grade teacher

 Alexis Wooten is a middle school teacher who was interviewed for The Learning Habit case studies.
-Her interview, along with hundreds of others, appear in The Learning Habit, published next week by Perigee.
+Her interview, along with hundreds of others, appear in The Learning Habit book.
 The book is based on a groundbreaking study conducted by researchers from Brown University’s Alpert School of Medicine, Brandeis University, Children’s National Medical Center and New England Center for Pediatric Psychology.

 Her advice to other teachers was simple; exercise is homework.

 “They are working so hard during the day—in a way they simply weren’t before.
-When they get home, they need tomove.
+So, when they get home, they need to move.
 This new material is truly mentally exhausting and they get very little exercise at school.
 If we are raising the academic standards for our children, then exercise needs to increase as well.
 They are closely connected.”

 In fact, new research seems to back Ms. Wooten’s observations.
 Higher-intensity activity has biological effects on the brain that improve academic performance.